Vunovati/uskoci/README.md

 mvn clean install

-Deployable war can be found in uskoci/design/frontend/target/uskoci-REST-API.war backend is added to classpath as jar in WEB-INF/lib
+Deployable war can be found in uskoci/design/frontend/target/uskoci-REST-API.war

+backend is already added as jar dependency to classpath in WEB-INF/lib

 ## Build Status